Wendell Berry: Early life and career

-Berry was the first of four children to be born to John Marshall Berry, a lawyer and tobacco farmer in Henry County, Kentucky, and Virginia Erdman Berry.
+Wendell Erdman Berry was born in Louisville, Kentucky, on August 5, 1934, to John Marshall Berry, a lawyer and tobacco farmer and Virginia Erdman Perry.
 The families of both parents had farmed in Henry County for at least five generations.
 Berry attended secondary school at Millersburg Military Institute and then earned a B.A.
 (1956) and M.A.
 (1957) in English at the University of Kentucky.
 In 1956, at the University of Kentucky he met another Kentucky writer-to-be, Gurney Norman.
 He completed his M.A. and married Tanya Amyx in 1957.
 In 1958, he attended Stanford University's creative writing program as a Wallace Stegner Fellow, studying under Stegner in a seminar that included Larry McMurtry, Robert Stone, Ernest Gaines, Tillie Olsen, and Ken Kesey.
 Berry's first novel, Nathan Coulter, was published in April 1960.

 A Guggenheim Fellowship took Berry and his family to Italy and France in 1961, where he came to know Wallace Fowlie, critic and translator of French literature.
 From 1962 to 1964, he taught English at New York University's University Heights campus in the Bronx.
 In 1964, he began teaching creative writing at the University of Kentucky, from which he resigned in 1977.
 During this time in Lexington, he came to know author Guy Davenport, as well as author and monk Thomas Merton and photographer Ralph Eugene Meatyard.